-All of the Company's directors will be elected at the Annual Meeting to serve until the next succeeding annual meeting of the Company and until their successors are elected and shall have been qualified.
+The Company's directors will be elected at the Annual Meeting to serve until the next succeeding annual meeting of the Company and until their successors are elected and shall have been qualified.
 All of the nominees listed below are currently serving as members of the Board of Directors.
 Except as herein stated, the proxies solicited hereby will be voted FOR the election of such nominees unless the completed proxy card directs otherwise.

-In 1995, the Company and affiliates of Roche Holdings, Inc., an affiliate of Roche Holdings Ltd ("Roche"), entered into a stockholder agreement dated as of April 28, 1995 (the "Stockholder Agreement").
+In 1995, the Company and affiliates of Roche Holdings, Inc., an affiliate of Roche Holdings Ltd ("Roche"), entered into a stockholder agreement (the "Stockholder Agreement").
 The Stockholder Agreement contained certain provisions relating to Roche's right to designate for nomination candidates for director as long as Roche owned at least 10% of the Company's Common Stock.

-On March 12, 2002, Roche's ownership of the Company's Common Stock fell below 10% and therefore, Roche no longer has the right to designate candidates for nomination to the Board of Directors.
-At this time, neither the composition of the Board of Directors, nor the manner by which it conducts its business, is expected to change.
+On March 12, 2002, Roche's ownership of the Company's Common Stock fell below 5% and therefore, Roche no longer has the right to designate candidates for nomination to the Board of Directors.